-Transfer agent, filing fees and shareholder communications expenses increased to \$179,351 during the current period from \$158,492 incurred during the comparative period due to an increase in marketing activities.
+Transfer agent, filing fees and shareholder communications expenses increased to \$213,309 during the current period from \$102,050 incurred during the comparative period due to the shares-for-debt settlement and an increase in marketing activities for the non-brokered private placements closed in April and May 2025.

-Travel and related expenses increased to \$90,010 during the current period from \$80,450 incurred during the comparative period due to a resumption of travel to in-person conferences and trade shows.
+Travel and related expenses increased to \$35,753 during the current period from \$24,947 incurred during the comparative period due to an increase of travel to in-person conferences and road shows.

-The Company recorded \$498,015 for fair value gain on marketable securities during the current period compared to \$23,512 during the comparative period as a result of the sale of the shares of Midas in the current fiscal year.
+The Company recorded \$Nil for fair value loss on marketable securities during the current period compared to \$127,939 during the comparative period as a result of the sale of the shares of Midas Minerals Ltd. (obtained from a 2023 option agreement of Eastbelt and Quyta-Belt properties which was terminated in 2024).